NavidBinAhmed/webapp_3_flight-path-tracker-javascript/README.md

-# Define and document the format of the API endpoint in the README.
+# Define and document the format of the API endpoint